Revised September 15, 2020; September 6, 2022

-1. There are 28 types of rupa discussed in Abhidhamma: “Rupa (Material Form) – Table.”
+1. There are 28 rupa types discussed in Abhidhamma: “Rupa (Material Form) – Table.”
 They are not found separately in nature.
-They are produced by the four causes in the form of tiny material groups called rupa kalāpā or “elementary groups of matter.”
+The four causes produce them through tiny material groups called rupa kalāpā or “elementary groups of matter.”

 - There are 15 other elementary units (rupa kalāpā) that derive from suddhāṭṭhaka.
 All 16 types of rupa kalāpā are not further divisible.
 They are avinibbhoga rupa.